 The WSSCP provides access to a range of e-Learning courses to help you in your work.

-To take this course click on the link below:
+To take this course click on the link below to visit the Learning Pool and search ” LADO introduction”

-To take this course visit the Learning and Development Gateway.
+To take this course visit the Learning Pool

 The Home Office has launched a free online training package dealing with Female Genital Mutilation (FGM) developed with Virtual College.
 This training will provide you with an overview of FGM and your responsibilities in FGM cases.
 It also contains information on how to prevent FGM and helps professionals support those who have been subjected to it.